ShivanS93/100-days-of-code/r1-log.md

 ## R1D59

 Having been working on my blog and starting another project analysing a discord channel text.
 Day 14 of Data.

+## R1D60

+I have been working on a new project which involves using NLP and spacy.
+Day 15 of Data.